-- When walking to and from the stand…Take a deep breath and go in as quietly and slowly as possible.
+- When walking to and from the stand…take a deep breath and go in as quietly and slowly as possible.
 There is no rush to get to the stand!
-Take your time and get in as stealthy as possible.
-There is no advantage to rushing in and getting up in the tree as quickly as you can when shooting light is still 30-45 mins away.
-Take your time and ease in, you’ll scare less and see more!
+Take your time and get in as stealthily as possible.
+There is no advantage to rushing in and getting up in the tree as quickly as you can when shooting light is still 30-45 minutes away.
+Take your time and ease in…you’ll scare less and see more!

 - Utilize your flashlight as sporadically as possible when going into your morning stand.
 Try to use the least amount of light you can to find your stand in the mornings.
-If you do not have a low power light try to cover the end of the flashlight with your hand or sleeve.
-Light from a high powered flashlight can be seen from miles around.
+If you do not have a low-power light, try to cover the end of the flashlight with your hand or sleeve.
+Light from a high-powered flashlight can be seen from miles around.

 - If you are hunting over a food source on an evening hunt, if possible, wait until the guide pulls up with their vehicle to scare the deer rather than getting down and spooking the deer off.

 - When you get to your stand location and tie off your weapon to the pull up rope, go directly up the tree.
-The longer you wait at the base of your stand the more ground scent you are dispersing around you.
+The longer you wait at the base of your stand, the more ground scent you are dispersing around you.

 - Another factor that needs to be considered when you call is the location of the deer and your wind direction.
 9 out of 10 times a mature buck will try and get downwind of the call, especially when you rattle.
 I would not advise calling to a buck that is downwind or can easily get downwind of your location because you are more than likely going to get busted.
 It’s not unusual to get a second chance at a buck in the same stand if he doesn’t know you’re there the first go around.